 Primary Care Provider (PCP)

 Most primary care providers (PCPs) are trained to make an initial assessment and to start treatments, but may lack the time required to fully explore a patient’s mental health problem.
-In collaborative care, the PCP has two additional resources to support treatment planning: a behavioral health care manager, and a psychiatric consultant.
+In collaborative care, the PCP has two additional resources to support treatment planning: a behavioral health care manager (BHCM), and a psychiatric consultant.

 For many PCPs, working as part of a collaborative care team can seem daunting.
 The PCP Role Handout presents compelling ideas for why this model of care can be a benefit to a PCP and their patients, and a paper stemming from the Washington State Mental Health Integration Program talks about physician satisfaction with a collaborative care program.

 Components of integrated care undertaken by the care team that may be new to PCPs include:

 - frequent measurement of symptoms with evidence-base tools (e.g. PHQ-9, GAD-7)